Open letter to Gorbachev

-On November 7 1990, an open letter to then President of the Soviet Union Mikhail Gorbachev was published and signed by a rank of thirty Western sources, most of whom were academics.
-The contents of the letter made the argument to the Soviet head of state that while moving the economy away from a centrally planned system towards a free market mixed economy was a step forward, they warned the leader against following through with the West had done following the end of feudalism; privatising the land itself, instead opting towards a Georgist system of common ownership and the collection of public revenue through land-value taxation.
-Nobel prize-winners Franco Modigliani, James Tobin, Robert Solow and William Vickery were among the letter's signees.
+On November 7, 1990, an open letter to then President of the Soviet Union Mikhail Gorbachev was published and signed by a rank of thirty Western sources, most of whom were academics.
+The full title of the document was Socialise the Rent: An Open Letter to Mikhail Gorbachev.
+The contents of the letter made the argument to the Soviet head of state that while moving the Economy of the Soviet Union away from a centrally planned system towards a free market mixed economy was a step forward, they warned the leader against following through with what the West had done following the end of feudalism; privatising the land itself, instead opting towards a Georgist system of common ownership and the collection of public revenue through land value taxation.
+Nobel prize-winners Franco Modigliani, James Tobin, Robert Solow and William Vickrey were among the letter's signees.

 Contents

-While the signatories of the open letter praised the Soviet leader for moving his country towards a market economy, they warned that there was: "...a danger that you will adopt features of our economies that keep us from being as prosperous as we might be.
-In particular, there is a danger that you may follow us in allowing most of the rent of land to be collected privately."The letter then further elaborated that Gorbachev had the opportunity to place much of the USSR's tax burden on the rent of land and forgo in introducing or increasing the rate of taxation on the other two factors of production: labour and capital, in lieu of Henry George's proposal, the Single Tax, from over one-hundred years earlier.
+While the signatories of the open letter praised the Soviet leader for moving his country towards a market economy, they warned that there was: ...a danger that you will adopt features of our economies that keep us from being as prosperous as we might be.
+In particular, there is a danger that you may follow us in allowing most of the rent of land to be collected privately.The letter then further elaborated that Gorbachev had the opportunity to place much of the USSR's tax burden on the rent of land and forgo in introducing or increasing the rate of taxation on the other two factors of production: labour and capital, in lieu of Henry George's proposal, the single tax, from over one-hundred years earlier.

-The open letter then went on to explain the benefits of land-value taxation:"First, it guarantees that no one dispossesses fellow citizens by obtaining a disproportionate share of what nature provides for humanity.
+The open letter then went on to explain the benefits of land-value taxation:First, it guarantees that no one dispossesses fellow citizens by obtaining a disproportionate share of what nature provides for humanity.

 Second, it provides revenue with which governments can pay for socially valuable activities without discouraging capital formation or work effort, or interfering in other ways with the efficient allocation of resources.

-Third, the resulting revenue permits utility and other services that have marked economies of scale or density to be priced at levels conducive to their efficient use."
-The letter then explained and elaborated on how land-value arises from three sources; it's productivity and fixed supply, the growth of the population occupied nearby the land, and lastly the provision of public services and goods.
+Third, the resulting revenue permits utility and other services that have marked economies of scale or density to be priced at levels conducive to their efficient use.The letter then explained and elaborated on how land-value arises from three sources; its productivity and fixed supply, the growth of the population occupied nearby the land, and lastly the provision of public services and goods.

-The work then went on to argue against simply collecting the rent through leases at auction, giving six arguments against.
+The work then went on to argue against attempting to collect the net present value of land rents by auctioning off land to private owners, giving six arguments against.

 The letter ended with a list of the thirty signatories followed by an appendix on technical issues in regard to land-value taxation.